China announces danger regime due to plague outbreak: is there a threat of a new pandemic

 Authorities in the Bayan Nur urban district in the Inner Mongolia Autonomous Region in northern China on Sunday, July 5, announced a regime of increased epidemiological danger due to a patient with symptoms of bubonic plague, who sought help from a local hospital.

-Local authorities warn that this disease is transmitted from person to person and calls not to hunt and not to eat animals that can become its carriers - in particular, such are rodents, such as Mongolian marmots.
+Local authorities warn that the disease is transmitted from person to person and urge not to hunt or eat animals that can become its carriers - in particular, such are rodents, such as Mongolian marmots.

 In the Bayan-Nur district, the third (out of four possible) levels of the notification regime has been introduced, in which the issues of epidemiological safety of citizens are coordinated at the level of local authorities.
 The central government is connected only at the first, highest, level.